 This is the reason why is it often suggested to not wash your nipple/areola area with soap.

-#4: They Help Reduce Infection Risk
+#4: Montgomery Glands Help Reduce Infection Risk

 The oily secretion that Montgomery glands produce also contains antimicrobial factors that help prevent germs growing.

-#5: Milk Might Leak From Them
+#5: Milk Can Leak From Them!

-About 20% of breastfeeding mothers report seeing breastmilk coming from their Montgomery glands.
+Around 20% of breastfeeding mothers report seeing breastmilk coming from their Montgomery glands.

-Indeed, Montgomery glands consist of both milk glands and sebaceous (sweat) glands.
+This can happen because these important glands consist of both milk glands and sebaceous (sweat) glands.